github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 3. Open variant analysis on GitHub
    - Check that the correct workflow is opened

-### Test Case 5: MRVA - Cancelling a variant analysis run
+### Test Case 5: MRVA - Canceling a variant analysis run

 Run one of the above MRVAs, but cancel it from within VS Code:
 - Check that the query is cancelled and the query history item is updated.